flcopzy/ATLibrary/README.md

 - ATLogger: A lightweight logging for delphi based applications.
 - ATLibraryLoader: makes use dlls becomes simple.
 - ATTimeWatcher:A very lightweight stopwatch.
+- ATOnlyOneAppInst: Ensure only a single instance of the application runs.

 ## Useage
 Note: These examples are for Windows and the used file paths are hard-coded, so you may make a little changes if the paths not exist or you want to compile to other platforms,  there are some complete examples in the samples folder.